-These commands will generate several files for each dependency in your graph, including a XXXConfig.cmake that can be located by the CMake find\package(XXX CONFIG) command, with XXX as the package name.
+These commands will generate several files for each dependency in your graph, including a <package\name>Config.cmake or <package\name>-config.cmake that can be located by the CMake find\package(<package\name> CON-FIG) command.

 Important: Add the CONFIG option to find\package so that module mode is explicitly skipped by CMake.
-This helps to solve issues when there is for example a FindXXXX.cmake file in CMake's default modules directory that could be loaded instead of the XXXXConfig.cmake generated by Conan.
+This helps to solve issues when there is for example a FindXXXX.cmake file in CMake's default modules directory that could be loaded instead of the <package\name>Config.cmake/<package\name>-config.cmake generated by Conan.

-The name of the files follows the pattern <package\name>Config.cmake.
-So for the zlib/1.2.11 package, a zlibConfig.cmake file will be generated.
+The name of the files follows the pattern cmake\nameconfig.cmake, and cmake\name-config.cmake for lower case names.
+So for the zlib/1.2.11 package, a zlib-config.cmake file will be generated.